Keck Northeast Astronomy Consortium

 Information about the types of research projects carried out in the consortium can be found on the webpages of individual faculty and there's also information available about the application process.
-Applications for summer 2023 were due by February 10.
-The application is now closed.
+Applications for summer 2024 are due by February 10.
+The application is now open.

 Student research symposium

 Each fall students and faculty from the summer research undergraduate research experience and the member schools gather together for a student research symposium.
-The 2023 symposium will be hosted by Wesleyan University on October 6 and 7.
+The 2024 symposium will be hosted by Colgate University (note: dates to be determined).

 Research activities of KNAC students and faculty

 Our members are active in many fields of astrophysical research.
 We have a listing of papers published by students.

 - For students writing symposium papers, please follow these guidelines.
 Due date: September 1, 2023.

 © copyright 1990 - 2023 Keck Northeast Astronomy Consortium ()